-NCERT class 4 maths chapter 3 is one of the most exciting chapters in the syllabus, containing Maths topics related to Bhopal trip.
-With questions regarding the trip to Bhopal and the bus trip with the children filled in it, this adventures chapter brings along a series of questions and easy to solve topics which will boost up your concentration when it comes to observing details.
+NCERT Class 4 maths chapter 3 is one of the most exciting chapters in the syllabus, containing Maths topics related to Bhopal trip.
+With questions regarding the trip to Bhopal and the bus trip with the children filled in it, this adventurous chapter brings along a series of questions and easy to solve topics that will boost up your concentration when it comes to observing details.

-The NCERT Class 4 Maths Chapter 3 – A Trip To Bhopal contains example such as;
+The NCERT Solutions Class 4 Maths Chapter 3 – A Trip To Bhopal contains example such as;

 - A small Ant climbs two steps slides back down two steps, total how many steps covered.

-The above were a few questions from chapter 3 class 4 syllabus.
-If you wish to solve more questions based on this chapter, view the solutions below;
+The above were a few questions from Chapter 3 Class 4 syllabus.

 Download, BYJU’S-The Learning app to get personalized videos based on the topics explained in each chapter of the 4th standard Maths subject.

 Frequently Asked Questions on NCERT Solutions for Class 4 Maths Chapter 2